Coronavirus Fears Lead To Canceled Flights And Concerns Within The Travel Industry

 Not yet, anyway.

-But if coronavirus fears continue to lead corporations to pull sales staff, consultants and other employees off the road, and leisure travelers to cancel weekend getaways and destination vacations, the economic cost could be staggering.
+But if coronavirus fears continue to lead corporations to pull sales staff, consultants and other employees off the road and leisure travelers to cancel weekend getaways and destination vacations, the economic cost could be staggering.

-The New York Stock Exchange airline index plunged 30% last week, more than double the drop of the Dow Jones average.
+The New York Stock Exchange airline index plunged 30% last week, more than double the drop of the Dow Jones Industrial Average.

 "Right now, across the Pacific especially, it's a bit of a mess for airlines," says Joe Schwieterman, transportation professor at Chicago's DePaul University, who notes that airlines with routes to Asia and China in particular are seeing business screech to a near halt.
-And travel to Europe, the Middle East, and other global destinations is starting to slump, too.
+And travel to Europe, the Middle East and other global destinations is starting to slump, too.

-"International travel and international bookings are dropping, some companies have just banned international travel altogether," Schwieterman adds.
+"International travel and international bookings are dropping.
+Some companies have just banned international travel altogether," Schwieterman says.

 National